Medicine at University of Bangor Medical School & Interview Questions 2026

 Bangor University Medicine Work Experience Requirements

-Not explicitly stated, but you must also demonstrate an awareness of the healthcare system in the UK and the nature of the medical training in your personal statement - work experience would help with this.
+Clinical experience is not required.
+Experience of caring, volunteering or work may be explored at interview.
+You must also demonstrate an awareness of the UK healthcare system and the nature of medical training in your personal statement.

 Bangor Medical School Personal Statement